+I am an Assistant Professor of Learning Analytics in the Department of Teaching & Learning at the University of Nevada, Las Vegas.
 As an educational psychologist specializing in ecological models of learning and behavior, my research examines the intersection of developmental and social psychology in educational settings.
-I am particularly interested in exploring how technology can be used to shape socioemotional learning through psychoeducational assessment and intervention practices.
-Currently my work intertwines these interests within the context of exploring how violence and aggression emerge within schools.
+I am particularly interested in exploring how human-computer interaction influences socioemotional learning, and how these factors can be applied to psychoeducational assessment and intervention development.
+Currently my work intertwines these interests as they relate to the development of social skills and aggression.